Does Breastfeeding Make You Tired? Keeping Energy Levels Up with a Newborn

 Take Time for Yourself

 Parents Magazine gives some great advice for new mothers looking for ways to keep themselves feeling their best.
-Most importantly, it’s important to take time for yourself and do the things you love.
-Whether that’s reading a book or taking a short walk for some fresh air, these moments of self-care can help energize you.
+Most importantly, take time for yourself, do the things you love, and remember to connect with other moms and community support groups.

 In-the-Moment Tips for Breastfeeding Moms

 A few practical adjustments to your day-to-day can naturally infuse more energy into the breastfeeding journey.
-Dive into these actionable tips to combat that all-too-familiar breastfeeding fatigue:
+These tips to combat that all-too-familiar breastfeeding exhaustion:

-• Listen to energizing music to boost mood
+- Listen to energizing music to boost your mood

 Celebrate Your Breastfeeding Journey